 - #2 – Protection of Investor – The investors are protected in two ways: Firstly, they don’t have to pay performance fees for poor performance.
 And secondly, they don’t have to pay the performance fees for the same amount of understanding they have paid for earlier.

 Disadvantages of High Water Mark

-- #1 – Too High Water Marks May De-motivate Investors – High Water Marks that are too high because of a certain event in the market may de-motivate the manager if he/she feels that the target is not achievable.
+- #1 – Too High Water Marks May De-motivate Investors – High Water Marks that are too high because of a particular event in the market may de-motivate the manager if he/she feels that the target is not achievable.
 This may cause complacency in the performance of the manager.